Delusional Disorder: DSM-5-TR Definition, Symptoms, and Treatments

 • haloperidol

-There are also second-generation anti-psychotics.3 These work slightly differently on the body, and are often the first line of treatments that doctors prescribe because they may have fewer side effects.
+There are also second-generation antipsychotics.5 These work slightly differently on the body, and are often the first line of treatments that doctors prescribe because they may have fewer side effects.
 Examples include:

 • Aripiprazole